mitchos/pyZscaler/docsrc/index.rst

 .. meta::
    :description lang=en:
-        pyZscaler is an SDK that provides a uniform and easy-to-use interface for each of the Zscaler product APIs.
+        pyZscaler is an SDK that provides a simple and uniform interface for each of the Zscaler product APIs.
 .. toctree::
    :maxdepth: 1
    :hidden: